bet0x/Llama2/llama2_projects/llama2_pdf_chatbot_faiss_windows/README.md

 # Bitsandbytes
 Issues: Needed only if you have CUDA >10.
-It is a wrapper around CUDA custom functions for 8-bit optimizers py -3.10 -m pip install bitsandbytes
+It is a wrapper around CUDA custom functions for 8-bit optimizers

+py -3.10 -m pip install bitsandbytes-cuda112

 # Redundant libraries in this setup due to special requirements
 py -3.10 -m pip install bitsandbytes